eskil/authed_app/README.md

 ```

 and in `web/templates/layout/footer.html.eex`, we put the marketing
-links, but rewrite them to something more useful, namely the links (info,
+links, but rewrite them to something more useful, namely the links (private,
 public, users) but only visible to the right users.

 ```html